jeli2k/arc42_EcoRide/arc42/arc42-template-EN.md

 ### Contained Building Blocks

-EcoRide api: This is the central interface for the application, the set of application programming interfaces (APIs) through which the application's services are accessed and interacted with.
+**EcoRide API**: This is the central interface for the application, the set of application programming interfaces (APIs) through which the application's services are accessed and interacted with.

-Cars: Represents the component that manages information related to vehicles in the service, such as registration details, availability, and other car-specific data.
+**Cars**: Represents the component that manages information related to vehicles in the service, such as registration details, availability, and other car-specific data.

-Rides: This component manages the ride details, such as scheduling, ride status, and ride history.
+**Rides**: This component manages the ride details, such as scheduling, ride status, and ride history.

-Profile: Handles user profile information, which include personal details, preferences, and usage history.
+**Profile**: Handles user profile information, which include personal details, preferences, and usage history.

-User: Represents the end-user component that interacts with the application, including user authentication and session management.
+**User**: Represents the end-user component that interacts with the application, including user authentication and session management.

-PaymentProcessor: The system that handles payment transactions, connected to an external payment API for processing payments.
+**PaymentProcessor**: The system that handles payment transactions, connected to an external payment API for processing payments.

-FileSystemStorage: The storage system where data such as ride details, car information, and user profiles are stored.
+**FileSystemStorage**: The storage system where data such as ride details, car information, and user profiles are stored.

-Statistics: This component is responsible for collecting and analyzing data for reporting and analytics purposes.
+**Statistics**: This component is responsible for collecting and analyzing data for reporting and analytics purposes.

-Locations: Manages geographic data, related to rides, user locations, and available cars.
+**Locations**: Manages geographic data, related to rides, user locations, and available cars.

-Mapping: Interacts with an external mapping API to provide mapping and navigation services within the application.
+**Mapping**: Interacts with an external mapping API to provide mapping and navigation services within the application.

-User-Interface: The front-end component that users interact with in this context that would be the mobile app.
+**User-Interface**: The front-end component that users interact with in this context that would be the mobile app.

-Booking: Handles the booking process for rides, including ride requests and assignment of cars to users.
+**Booking**: Handles the booking process for rides, including ride requests and assignment of cars to users.

-Communications: Manages in-app communication, such as notifications, alerts, and in-app messaging between users and drivers.
+**Communications**: Manages in-app communication, such as notifications, alerts, and in-app messaging between users and drivers.

-The dashed lines with labels such as "cars api," "rides api," "charts," "locations api," "real-time location updates," "mapping api," "booking api," and "communications api" are external APIs or services that the respective components interact with. <p>
+The dashed lines with labels such as "cars api," "rides api," "charts," "locations api," "real-time location updates," "mapping api," "booking api," and "communications api" are external APIs, third-party services or other services that the respective components within the EcoRide ecosystem interact with. <p>
-Basically third-party services or other microservices within the EcoRide ecosystem.

 For example, "cars api" and "rides api" are interfaces for external services that provide additional information or capabilities related to cars and rides, such as a third-party vehicle tracking service. <p>
-"Charts" is a tool for visualizing the statistical data.
+**"Charts"** is a tool for visualizing the statistical data.
 The "locations api" and "mapping api" indicate the use of external mapping and location services, essential for a ride-sharing service's operations.

+<div style="page-break-after: always;"></div>

 ## Level 2